 The Henry Ford Cancer Institute - Detroit has been designed to deliver an exceptional care experience surrounded in compassion, convenience, innovation, and most importantly, HOPE.

 Our new cancer pavilion is a global destination site for ambulatory cancer treatment, precision medicine, clinical trials and research, and enhanced cancer support services.
-Here you’ll find one strong, integrated team, ensuring you have access to the latest advances in cancer treatment, research, clinical trials and support for a truly seamless experience at each step of your cancer journey.

 Floor-to-ceiling windows that let in natural light, and a beautiful third-floor terrace and quiet meditation spaces provide a comfortable and calming experience to patients, families, and employees, in addition to special gathering places for patient and caregiver support groups, yoga classes, music and art therapy.